Waste Heat Recovery

 A leading producer of tufted carpets was running three drying ovens that were operating inefficiently and using increasingly more energy.
 They had previously installed a heat recovery system but this had failed due to fouling and ultimate blocking of the heat exchanger airways with fibres and condensed oils.

-Operational’s solution was to install a fully integrated heat recovery system using a low pressure hot water run-around system to transfer the heat from the hot exhaust gases to the incoming make-up air.
+Operational’s waste heat recovery solution was to install a fully integrated heat recovery ventilation system using a low pressure hot water run-around system to transfer the heat from the hot exhaust gases to the incoming make-up air.
 The system incorporated a ‘state of the art’ integrated cleaning system to prevent build-up of fibres and condensed spinning oils.

-Our system has reduced natural gas consumption by 800kWh and has improved the dryer performance through more efficient hot air distribution within the dryers – leading to higher production operating speeds.
+Our system has reduced natural gas consumption by 800kWh and has improved the dryer performance through more efficient hot air distribution within the dryers – leading to higher production operating speeds and improved indoor air quality.

 Energy savings of 800kWh were achieved with a return on investment of 1.3 years.